Alpine Medicine Course

 Key facts

-Embark on an exciting five-day adventure as you delve into the rich history of alpinism in the area and progress to hands-on training with expert members of the regional rescue team, the PGHM, High Mountain guides, and our passionate faculty.
+Embark on an exciting five-day adventure as you delve into the rich history of alpinism in the area and progress to hands-on training with expert members of the regional rescue team (PGHM), internationally certified mountain guides (IFMGA), and our passionate faculty.

 Our course offers a unique blend of mountaineering skills, expedition medicine training, and first-hand experience with altitude and cold weather conditions, providing participants with the confidence and knowledge necessary to handle medical emergencies in high-altitude environments.